isidorostsa/Thesis/Thesis/Structure.md

 		- Describe generic steps of creating a Safe-C++ wrapper
 		- Describe the plan for wrapping case study library (HPX)
 			- **Keep old interface?**
-4. Evaluation (of case study library)
+4. Evaluation of case study wrapper
 	- Examples of using the wrapped library
 	- Compare wrapping vs rewriting
 	- Explore possible bugs in wrapping, bugs happen at the seams